MegaManSec/JoshuaHu/menu/about.md

 at suggested I should work there for a few months.
 I ended up accepting and started to work as a bartender, and receptionist.
 I ended up staying longer than expected, and quickly integrated into the local gastronomy community.
-During this time, I balanced studies which continued in Australia, work, and continued travel throughout Europe (with Poland as base), and found ways to "hack the system" to continue my education while away from Australia.
+During this time, I balanced studies which continued in Australia (unofficially remotely), work, and continued travel throughout Europe (with Poland as base), and found ways to "hack the system" to continue my education while away from Australia.
 I also hacked the system to stay in Europe beyond what the Schengen agreement would normally allow an Australian.
-I learnt Polish, and worked in various roles in
-gastronomy: barbacking, cleaning, marketing, customer service, bartending, supervisory, management, and yes, sometimes tech support (fixing things but also especially: "see something and make them better with management collaboration").
+I learnt Polish, and worked in various roles in gastronomy: barbacking, cleaning, marketing, customer service, bartending, supervisory, management, and yes, sometimes tech support (fixing things but also especially: "see something and make them better with management collaboration").
+I also took part in a paid mathematics scholarship, remotely representing my university Australian Mathematical Sciences Institute.

 In late 2020, I began working in the security team at Opera Software, working remotely while travelling throughout Europe.
 I very quickly made a name for